The Art of Movement: Dance on the Singapore Stage

 Santha Bhaskar, Bhaskar’s Arts Academy

 Arriving in Singapore in 1959 from Kerala, India, the then 15 year-old-dancer had no idea what to expect from her arranged marriage to K. P. Bhaskar, a man she had never met.
 All she knew was that he ran a small dance school in Singapore, Bhaskar’s Arts Academy.
-“As soon as my plane touched down the runway, I saw the smiling faces of Mr Bhaskar, students and friends.
+“As soon as my plane touched down on the runway, I saw the smiling faces of Mr Bhaskar, students and friends.
 I didn’t feel homesick.
 Not even for a second,” said Santha Bhaskar.6 As a wide-eyed ingénue to bustling Singapore, she started learning more about Malay and Chinese cultures.
 She recalled, “When I first came, I didn’t know how Chinese faces looked like, or Malay faces looked like.
 I’d never seen people eat with chopsticks before!”
 The learning evolved from food – arguably the heart and soul of Singapore – to her passion for dance.

-As artistic director of Bhaskar’s Arts Academy, where she teaches Bharatnatyam dance, Bhaskar began exploring her new-found insights.
+As artistic director of Bhaskar’s Arts Academy, where she teaches Bharatnatyam dance, Bhaskar began exploring her newfound insights.
 Weaving Chinese, Malay and even Thai dance influences into her dance choreography, Bhaskar has staged key Asian works such as the classic Chinese folktale Butterfly Lovers (1958), as well as the Thai mythology Manohra (1996).

 From the 100 students the academy had in the 1950s, the dance school has more than 2,000 today.
 Bhaskar is also artistic director and resident choreographer of NUS Indian Dance at the Centre for the Arts at the National University of Singapore, where she taught for over 20 years since the late 1970s.

-At the Centre for the Arts, Bhaskar also dabbled in dance forms such as hip-hop and contemporary dance as well as literary arts ike poetry.
+At the Centre for the Arts, Bhaskar also dabbled in dance forms such as hip-hop and contemporary dance as well as literary arts like poetry.
 For instance, the light-hearted dance drama Pappadum featuring hip-hop dance group NUS Dance Blast! was staged in 2006, while Vibrations, an experimental meld of Indian dance with light and video, was performed at Esplanade – Theatres on the Bay the following year.
 In 2012, Chakra, which combined Indian dance movements with sand art, was staged.

 “My artistic inspirations grew with Singapore.
 Watching Chinese dance, Malay dance and international dance forms has influenced my choreography,” said Bhaskar.7